laristra/flecsale/README.md

-**Make sure to include the *"\-\-recursive"* so that all of the submodules are cloned as well.**  Once the code is checked out, create a build directory somewhere for the thirdparty libraries and the ALE code
+**Make sure to include the *"\-\-recursive"* so that all of the submodules are cloned as well.**  Once the code is checked out, create two seperate build directories; one for the thirdparty libraries and one for the ALE code:

     mkdir -p build/tpl
     mkdir -p build/ale